arthurdfoliveira/arthurdfoliveira/README.md

 # Arthur⚡

 <p align="left">
-  Computer Science Student at CESAR School, constantly searching for knowledge about technology, such as data science, software development and artificial intelligence.
+  * Computer Science Student at CESAR School
+  * Constantly searching for knowledge about technology, such as data science, software development and artificial intelligence.
 </p>

 ## 🖥Skills: